 The Senior Licensing Officer asked the Committee to consider the comments received following the wide consultation with multiple parties held between 2nd August 2017 and 27th September 2017.
-The consultation had focussed on drivers' and the general public's safety, vehicle maintenance, a possible colour scheme, and driver and vehicle standards.
-This aimed to make the taxi trade appear more professional.
+The consultation had focussed on drivers' safety, vehicle maintenance, a possible colour scheme and vehicle condition and appearance.
+This aimed to make the taxi trade appear professional.
 The summary of responses were set out in the report under paragraphs 4.1.1 to 4.1.13.